Multi-unit Auctions with Budget Constraints: Introduction

+Ashlagi et al. (2010) look at budget constraints in position auctions; in their setting, bidders must be matched to slots where each slot corresponds to a certain fraction of the total supply.
+Bidders are profit maximizers who face budget constraints.
+They assume that a violation of budget constraints leads to zero utility for the bidder.
+They propose a modification of the Generalized Second Price mechanism that is Pareto-optimal and envy free.
+In their setting, the fraction of supply on each of the slots is fixed; this makes their problem more like a matching problem with a discrete structure.
+However, in our setting, the auctioneer has complete freedom regarding how much of the supply to give to each of the bidders.

+Other papers have studied budget constraints in mechanism design, but in settings quite different from ours.
+Feldman et al. (2008) give a truthful mechanism for ad auctions with budget-constrained advertisers where there are multiple slots available for each query, and an advertiser cannot appear in more than one slot per query.
+They define advertisers to be click-maximizers; i.e. advertisers do not value their unused budget, they just want to maximize the amount of supply they get.
+However, in our model, advertisers are profit-maximizers.

+Pai and Vohra (2010) look at optimal auctions with budget constraints.
+In their setting, there is one indivisible good to be allocated, making the setting naturally different from ours.
+Moreover, they assume $-\infty $ utility if budget constraints are violated.
+In another paper, Malakhov and Vohra (2008) look at the divisible case; however, they assume that there are only two bidders, one of whom has no budget constraints while the budget constraint of the other one is publicly known.
+Kempe et al. (2009) look at budget constraints when the bidders have single-unit demand and items are heterogenous.
+Bhattacharya et al. (2010b) show that a sequential posted price can achieve a constant fraction of the optimal revenue in a budgeted setting with heterogeneous items when the budgets are common knowledge.

-Both \cite{borgs5} and \cite{nisan8} argue that lack of quasi-linearity (because of hard budget constraints) is the most important difficulty of the problem.
-Still some papers have tried to solve the problem by relaxing hard budget constraints \cite{maskin}, or modeling the budget constraint as an upper bound on the value obtained by the bidder rather than her payment \cite{saberivazir}.
-It has been shown \cite{borgs5} that modeling budget constraints with quasi-linear functions can lead to arbitrarily bad revenue.
+Both Borgs et al. (2005) and Dobzinski et al. (2008) argue that lack of quasi-linearity (because of hard budget constraints) is the most important difficulty of the problem.
+Still, some papers have tried to solve the problem by relaxing the hard budget constraints (Maskin 2000), or by modeling the budget constraint as an upper bound on the value obtained by the bidder rather than her payment (Mehta et al. 2007).
+It has also been shown (Borgs et al. 2005) that modeling budget constraints with quasi-linear functions can lead to arbitrarily low revenue.